-- domain_id the domain for this option - group optional group option name get_config_option(domain_id, group, option, sensitive=False)
+- domain_id the domain for this option

+- group optional group option name

-• option optional option name.
+- option optional option name.
 If group is None, then this parameter is ignored

-The option is uniquely defined by domain_id, group and option, irrespective of whether it is sensitive of not.
+The option is uniquely defined by domain_id, group and option, irrespective of whether it is sensitive ot not.